dogweather/schema-dot-org/README.md

   )
 ```

-...and this in a template:
+...and then output it in a template:

 ```html
 <%= @my_org %>